SteffeyDev/osc-scenes/README.md

 ### More Advanced Scenes

 Alright, so now that you have the basics down, let's improve our setup.
 Our tv can do more than change channels; it can change inputs with `/tv/input <name>` and set the volume with `/tv/volume <level>`.
-We want to make a scene that will stop the music and blow the train's whistle.
+We want to make a scene that will bring down the volume and then change the tv input few seconds later.
 Here's our new scene and map:

 ```
 map:
-  train:
-    start:
+  tv:
+    channel:
       ...
-    stop: /train/stop
-    make_sound: /train/whistle
-  music:
-    mood:
+    input:
+      disk:
+        blueray: /tv/input 2
+        dvd: /tv/input 5
+      cable: /tv/input 1
+      ps4: /tv/input 4
+    volume: /tv/volume x
+  lights:
     ...
-    action:
-      pause: /music/pause

 scenes:
   ...
   -
-    name: Blow Whistle
+    name: Setup for Movie
-    key: choo_choo
+    key: movie
-    train: stop 2s
-    music:
-      action: pause
+    tv:
+      input:
+        disk: blueray 5s
+      volume: 2
+    lights:
+      color: blue
 ```

 Ok, so a few new things here.
 You can pass a time after the name in the scenes map to cause a `delay`.
-Now, when you send the `/scene/choo_choo` message, this will immediately pause the music and then schedule the `/train/whistle` message to be sent 2 seconds later.
-Hopefully, the music will stop in time for the whistle to actually be heard.
+Now, when you send the `/scene/movie` message, this will immediately lower the volume and then schedule the `/tv/input dvd` message to be sent 5 seconds later.
 (The `...` in the above example just means that I am omitting the parts I discussed previsouly, but in the actual file you still need those parts).

-You may have also noticed that this time, the `stop` in the scene was immediately after the `train:`, instead of inside another option like `start`.
+You may have also noticed that this time, the `blueray` in the scene was nested inside the `disk:`, instead of just inside `tv` like `volume`.
 In truth, the level of mapping is completely arbituary, and you can set it up to suit your needs.
 The following map and scene is completely valid:

 ```
 map: